msawczyn/EFDesigner/VSMarketplace blurb.md

 **ChangeLog**

-1.0.4.0
-*    Bug fixes for exceptions thrown when bad input to model attributes as text
-*    Added MinLength string property (used in EF6 only as of this writing)
-*    Modified attribute parser to accept MinLength
-*    Added ColumnName property to model attribute
-*    Added MEF extension capability !
-*    Added some unit tests
-*    Added some documentation updates
-*    Changed version to 1.0.4.0 due to MEF capability

 1.0.3.9

 *   If no entities and model is using an unsupported inheritance strategy, changing from EF6 to EFCore doesn't give a message, just changes the strategy.